 As farming modernized over the years, small farms and family farms have been replaced with large commercial operations.
 As a result, the seeds for many old varieties of vegetables, fruits, and beans were also lost.
 Those prized varieties were adaptable, delicious, and varied.

 Guess what?
 Tomatoes were originally multi-colored ~ pure red tomatoes are a mutation that’s been bred since the 1940s!
 So the next time you see a pile of rainbow colored tomatoes, you’ll know that’s what nature intended.

-Why do heirloom tomatoes taste better?
+do heirloom tomatoes taste better?

+It’s no secret that modern grocery store tomatoes simply don’t taste very good, in fact they don’t taste like tomatoes!
 For a long time now, commercial tomatoes have been bred for certain characteristics that help them sell.
 Over the years tomatoes have become redder, rounder, and sturdier so they can be shipped around the country without getting all smashed up.
 Tomatoes have been bred for quantity over quality, and guess what?
 Tomatoes eventually lost a lot of their special ‘tomato’ flavor in the process.